iamrobzy/in-demand/README.md

 ## About

 This projects aims to monitor in-demand skills for machine learning roles.
 Skills are extracted with a BERT-based skill extraction model called JobBERT, which is continously fine-tuned on the job postings.
-The skills are monitored/visualized 1. embedding the extracted skills tokens into vector form, 2. performing dimensionality reduction with UMAP, 3. visualizing the reduced embeddings.
+The skills are monitored/visualized by: 1. embedding the extracted skills tokens into vector form, 2. performing dimensionality reduction with UMAP, 3. visualizing the reduced embeddings.

 ![Header Image](header.png)